NehaRege/VideoPlayer/README.md

 **Error View Click**

 Clicking the error view will re-try the network access so the user doesn’t remain stuck on the same screen.
-As a side note, I can also ask check if the WiFi is active before making the network request and if not, display the Forecast from the SharedPreferences instance from the PreferencesManager.
-But I chose to not do that as I wanted to make sure I have the right location.
+If given more time, I would cache the Video List using a DB or create a SharedPreferences Manager to persist the data.
+This way if the network is down, I will directly display the cached list to the user.

 **Utils Package - Constants.java**